Temporal logic: History

 In the following years, research of temporal logic by Arthur Prior began.
 He was concerned with the philosophical implications of free will and predestination.
 According to his wife, he first considered formalizing temporal logic in 1953.
-Results of his research were firstly presented at the conference in Wellington in 1954.
+Results of his research were first presented at the conference in Wellington in 1954.
 The system Prior presented, was similar syntactically to Łoś' logic, although not until 1955 did he explicitly refer to Łoś' work, in the last section of Appendix 1 in Prior’s Formal Logic.

 Prior gave lectures on the topic at the University of Oxford in 1955–6, and in 1957 published a book, Time and Modality, in which he introduced a propositional modal logic with two temporal connectives (modal operators), F and P, corresponding to "sometime in the future" and "sometime in the past".
 In this early work, Prior considered time to be linear.
 In 1958 however, he received a letter from Saul Kripke, who pointed out that this assumption is perhaps unwarranted.
 In a development that foreshadowed a similar one in computer science, Prior took this under advisement, and developed two theories of branching time, which he called "Ockhamist" and "Peircean".
 Between 1958 and 1965 Prior also corresponded with Charles Leonard Hamblin, and a number of early developments in the field can be traced to this correspondence, for example Hamblin implications.
 Prior published his most mature work on the topic, the book Past, Present, and Future in 1967.
 He died two years later.